 When you compare signals of different lengths, the Simulation Data Inspector compares the signals on their overlapping interval.

-The first step in a comparison is to align the signals, or, decide which signals in the Baseline and Compare To runs the Simulation Data Inspector should compare to each other.
+Aligning the signals is the first step in a comparison.
+In the alignment step for a run comparison, the Simulation Data Inspector decides which signal from the Compare To run pairs with a given signal in the Baseline run.
 When you compare signals with the Simulation Data Inspector, you complete the alignment step by selecting the Baseline and Compare To signals.

-The Simulation Data Inspector aligns signals using signal properties.
+The Simulation Data Inspector aligns signals using their properties.
 In the Alignment tab of the Preferences window, you can specify the priority order for each of the signal properties used for alignment.
 The Align By field specifies the highest priority property.
 The priority drops with each subsequent Then By field.
-You must specify a primary alignment property in the Align By field, but you can leave any number of the Then By fields blank.
+Always specify a primary alignment property in the Align By field, but you can leave any number of the Then By fields blank.

 From each drop-down, you can select

-by path, then by SID, and then by signal name.
-For more information
+then path, then SID, and then signal name.

 |Data Source||Path of the variable in the MATLAB® workspace for data imported from the workspace|